gokhanakgul/sitemap_extractor/README.md

 It helps you to extract a website sitemap xml files from its domain's robots txt file.

 You need some tools to run this script. it has dependecy to xmlstartlet command line utilities.
-You can installation instruction in the following link. http://xmlstar.sourceforge.net/doc/UG/xmlstarlet-ug.html
+You can check the instruction in the following link. http://xmlstar.sourceforge.net/doc/UG/xmlstarlet-ug.html